A. Choice of Plan

-Q: Can I claim for my expenses overseas while waiting for my replacement passport?
+Q: Can I claim for my expenses overseas while waiting to obtain replacement of my passport?

-Travel Guard will pay for cost of obtaining replacement passports, travel tickets and visa lost overseas due to robbery, theft, burglary or natural disasters.
-Travel Guard will also pay for additional travel and hotel accommodation expenses incurred whilst overseas to replace such lost documents.
+Travel Guard will pay for cost of obtaining whilst overseas replacement passports, travel tickets and visa where such travel documents are lost overseas due to robbery, theft, burglary or Natural Disasters whilst overseas and any additional travel and hotel accommodation expenses incurred whilst overseas to replace such lost documents.

 Q: How much can I claim for loss of money?

-Travel Guard will pay for actual loss of cash of up to $300, provided that such loss arose as a result of robbery, theft, burglary or natural disasters, and the cash was in your custody, care and control at the moment of loss.
-In addition, the event must be reported to the police or relevant authority having jurisdiction at the place no later than 24 hours after the incident.
+Travel Guard will pay for actual loss of cash of up to $300, provided that such loss arose as a result of robbery, theft, burglary or Natural Disasters, the cash was on your person, or properly secured in a locked safe or strongroom or under your active supervision when the event occurs during a Trip and such event is reported to the police or relevant authority having jurisdiction at the place of the loss no later than 24 hours after the incident.

 Q: What happens if there’s no police station at the remote area that I visited?

-You will have to report the incident at the nearest available police station within 24 hours.
+You will have to report the incident at the nearest available police station within the 24 hour period.

 Q: The country where I was traveling in suddenly devalued their currency.
 Can I claim for the loss arising from currency difference?

 No, the policy only covers you for loss of money due to theft, burglary or robbery or Natural Disasters.